classgraph/classgraph/README.md

 Java's reflection methods (e.g. Class.getAnnotations()) do not directly return meta-annotations (they only look one level back up the annotation graph), but FastClasspathScanner's methods follow the transitive closure of annotations, so you can scan for both annotations and meta-annotations using the same API.
 This allows for OO-like multi-level inheritance of annotated traits.
 (Compare with @dblevins' [metatypes](https://github.com/dblevins/metatypes/).)

 N.B.
-There are also convenience methods for matching classes that have any of a given list of annotations, and methods for matching classes that have all of a given list of annotations.
+There are also convenience methods for matching classes that have *any of* a given list of annotations (an "or" operator), and methods for matching classes that have *all of* a given list of annotations (and "and" operator).

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():